Ritual de lo habitual

 Another one bites the dust

 Firstly I have to say that Bari Newport is my best friend.
 She is also the Artistic Director of the Penobscot Theatre in Bangor, Maine.
 She is a hell of an actress, director, she is wicked good at developing scripts, she is an AWESOME producer and is an all around theater gal!
 She has won awards, was a TCG recipient for Future Leaders of American Theatre -- did I mention she is my best friend?
-Bari and I met at Florida Rep more than 10 years ago and continue to be as thick as thieves.
+Bari and I met at Florida Rep more than 10 years ago, we have worked together when I flew up to serve as her Interim Executive Director at PTC, and most recently we co-directed/associate produced a Theatre Festival on the Island of Bequia!
 Here's Bari~

 "Okay.
 You asked me to post my ritual.
 This is a little embarrassing, but for my whole life, after I have gotten a huge project or production up, I take a good 1-3 day recovery nap, where I shake it off and then move on.
 If that recovery zone is at all interfered with...
 Well, I don't even like to think about it.
 I know I'm not alone in this.
 I've met a lot of other artists who hurtle towards creation and then lay down and rest.
 I've always been interested in this pattern." (and this is Zippers-- the best pooch evah--demonstrating a nap).

-Michelle and I met in Gainesville this past season at the Hippodrome Theatre while playing in DON'T DRESS FOR DINNER and were fast friends.
+Michelle and I met in Gainesville this many seasons ago the Hippodrome Theatre while playing in DON'T DRESS FOR DINNER and were fast friends.
 Michelle is one of these women who is genuinely funny.
 I mean REALLY funny.
 I found myself laughing at her through the entire process.
 And her French dialect is something to behold!
 She is a great gal and a shape-shifter!
 Love you!
 Here's Michelle~